 - The handicap principle denotes that in order to guarantee honesty in communication, the signals that you make must be costly in some way.

-- Therefore, if you want to display your strength, you must be willing to pay a price (often in the form of accepting a handicap), and the greater the price, the more reliable your show of strength will be.
+- Therefore, if you want to display your strength, you must be willing to pay a price, and the greater the price, the more reliable your show of strength will be.

-- For example, a peacock’s tail serves no functional purpose, and requires a lot of resources to carry around, while also making it harder to escape from predators.
-Because of this, it serves as a good signal of fitness, since weak males who carry a big tail likely won’t survive for long.
+- For example, a peacock’s tail serves no functional purpose, and requires a lot of resources to carry around, while also making it difficult for the peacock to escape predators.
+Because of this, it serves as a good signal of fitness, since weak males who grow a big tail likely won’t survive for long.

-- A common way for people to display their their strength is by buying expensive things, which signals others that they are strong from a financial perspective.
+- A common way for people to display their strength is by buying expensive things, which signal others that they are strong from a financial perspective.